-Financial assets are initially recognized at fair value plus transaction costs for all financial assets not carried at fair value through profit and loss.
-Financial assets carried at fair value through profit and loss are initially recognized at fair value, and transaction costs are expensed in the income statement.
+Financial assets are initially recognized at fair value plus transaction costs for all financial assets not carried at fair value through profit and loss are initially recognized at fair value, and transaction costs are expensed in the income statement.

 Financial assets are derecognized when the rights to receive cash flows from the financial assets have expired or when the Bank transfers substantially all risks and rewards of the ownership.
 Financial liabilities are derecognized when they are extinguished, that is, when the obligation is discharged, cancelled or expired.